PARAMOS-Technologies-Limited/vibes/memory-bank/README.md

 ---

 *This memory bank serves as a comprehensive knowledge base for AI agents working on the Hovel project, ensuring consistent problem-solving approaches and best practices.
-The recent Docker integration demonstrates the value of this knowledge base in solving complex development challenges.*
+The recent service selection system demonstrates the value of this knowledge base in solving complex development challenges.*